Military to Civilian Resume Translator

 Translate Military Experience to Civilian Resume

-When you are a veteran transitioning back into the civilian workforce, effectively translating resume experience and accomplishments to civilian terminology is one of the most important tasks you will have.
+When you are a veteran transitioning back into the civilian workforce, effectively translating your resume experience and accomplishments to civilian terminology is one of the most important tasks you will have.

 - Your desired career path, career ambitions